Twitter Claims Elon Musk Is Being Investigated By the Federal Government, but Musk's Attorney Says Twitter Is the One Under Investigation - NewsBreak

 He then told Twitter he was backing out of the deal on July 8.
 Leading up to that, he had Tweeted about what he said was a bot problem on the platform.

 The Securities and Exchange Commission sent him a letter inquiring about the Tweet, however.
-It did not respond to Entrepreneur's request for comment as to whether it was investigating the billionaire.
-Nor did the Federal Trade Commission.
+The FTC and SEC declined to comment to Entrepreneur as to whether or not they are investigating the billionaire.

+"The SEC does not comment on the existence or nonexistence of a possible investigation," the spokesperson added.

 However, it's worth noting that Musk's legal team cited drafts of an email from mid-May to the SEC and a slideshow presentation to the FTC in its list of documents they claim to have investigative privilege over.